TRON-Bioinformatics/covigator/docs/source/01_overview.md

 For more information about Intel’s COVID-19 response, visit [intel.com/COVID-19](https://www.intel.com/content/www/us/en/corporate-responsibility/covid-19-response.html).

-We thank Franziska Lang and Özlem Muslu for critical discussions.
+We thank Franziska Lang for critical discussions and feedback.
 We thank Rudolf Koopmann for his contribution to integrate Pangolin into the CoVigator pipeline.

 We gratefully acknowledge all data contributors, i.e. the Authors and their Originating laboratories responsible for